Player name: Trent John Alexander-Arnold

 Alexander-Arnold has also represented England at various youth levels and made his senior debut in 2018.
 He has since featured at the 2018 FIFA World Cup, where he became only the fourth teenager to start a match for England in the tournament, and in the 2018–19 UEFA Nations League, where his nation finished in third place in the inaugural edition of the competition.

-Here, we have acquired not one, not two, but three (!) pairs of Trent Alexander-Arnold's match worn Under Armour Clone Magnetico Pro football boots, which were used by the young star across two seasons, the 2019-20 & 2020-21 seasons, whilst playing for both Liverpool FC & the England national team.
-All three of the above pairs posses immense history, with them having been used in multiple high magnitude matches in some of the world's most incredible stadiums, on the biggest stages in world football.
+Here at BCBootsUK, we have acquired not one, not two, not three... yeah, you get the picture.
+We have 8 (eight!) pairs of Trent Alexander-Arnold's match worn Under Armour Clone Magnetico Pro football boots, which were used by the young star across three seasons, the 2019-20, 2020-21 & 2021-22 seasons, whilst playing for both Liverpool FC & the England national team.
+All of the pairs shown in this blog posses immense history, with them having been used in multiple high magnitude matches in some of the world's most incredible stadiums, on the biggest stages in world football.
 These are special for sure.

 Let's kick off this review by looking at the white pair first of all.
 This pair were the very first of the Clone Magnetico Pro model from Under Armour, a release which for the most part went under the radar, with very few players being sponsored to wear it.
 UA never released them in any form of SG stud configuration variant, they were an FG only model on public release.
 With Trent being UA's lead sponsored athlete for their football division, along with Memphis Depay of course, they do (like all other top sports equipment manufacturers) custom make their pro player's boots.
 Trent tends to use SG boots pretty much 100% of the time in both matches & training sessions, all year round regardless of the weather conditions.
 The SG soleplate which UA have used for Trent's custom boots is from the previous model in the range, the Magnetico Pro Hybrid.